 A while back, I wrote Part One of My Travel Hacking Credit Cards.
-Today, I show you and explain why I got the rest of the travel credit cards in my wallet.
+Today, I show you and explain why I got the travel credit cards in my wallet as of today.
 Settle in as there are currently 9 more travel hacking credit cards to tell you about.

 Close a Travel Card

 In June of 2018, I learned that Marriott and SPG (Starwood Preferred Guest) would merge into one points program.
 Note that Ritz Carlton also merged into the newly named Marriott Bonvoy program.
 For that reason, I chose to close my SPG American Express Business credit card.
 As it was a business credit card, closing it did not lower my credit score.

 The points I had accumulated in the SPG program were converted at a rate of 1 SPG to 3 Marriott Bonvoy Points.
 I wound up with over 95,000 Marriott Bonvoy points when I converted the SPG points.

 I like to apply for business credit rather than personal travel credit cards whenever possible.
 Most, but not all, business credit cards do not show up on your credit report.
 Marriott has such a large variety of hotels that I wanted to accumulate more Marriott Bonvoy points.
 When I closed my SPG American Express card, I opened the Marriott Bonvoy Premier Plus credit card.

 The card came with a 50,000 point sign up bonus after a minimum spend of $3,ooo.
 The annual fee of $99 was waived the first year.
 I earned a free night certificate on my one year anniversary this past June.
 In effect, that free night certificate pays for the annual fee on the card going forward.
 I’ll reassess this credit card as my renewal date approaches in 2020.
 By then, I may want a different Marriott Bonvoy.
 There sure are a lot to choose from as I discussed in this post all about Hotel Credit Cards.